API reference

 • event_types – an iterable of concrete Event classes to subscribe to

-• is_asyncTrue if the (synchronous) callback should be called on the event loop thread, False if it should be called in a worker thread.
+• is_asyncTrue if the (synchronous) callback should be called on the event loop thread, False if it should be called in a scheduler thread.
 If the callback is a coroutine function, this flag is ignored.

 • one_shot – if True, automatically unsubscribe after the first matching event